 The following statements are intended to clarify certain points and answer some of the questions that may arise.
 For additional information contact the Registrar's Office.
-1. The legal residence of one who is under 21 years of age is that of the father.
-Upon death of the father, the legal residence of a minor is that of the mother.

-2. If the parents are divorced, the residence of a minor is the same as that of the parent with whom he has lived during the 12 months preceding registration.
+- 1. The legal residence of one who is under 21 years of age is that of the father.
+Upon death of the father, the legal residence of a minor is that of the mother. - 2.
+If the parents are divorced, the residence of a minor is the same as that of the parent with whom he has lived during the 12 months preceding registration.
 If he has not lived with either parent, the residence of the father shall control.
-If custody is granted to some person other than a parent, the residence of that person shall control for so long as the minor actually makes his home with such person.

-3. The residence of a wife is that of her husband."

-4. Individuals who have come from without the State of Texas and who are within the State primarily for educational purposes are classified NON-RESIDENT.
-Registration in an educational institution within 12 months after having arrived in the State is considered as evidence that the individual is in the State for educational purposes.

-5. The fact that an individual or family has bought property, established a business, paid taxes, voted, has become the legal ward of or has been adopted by a Texas resident does not affect the 12 months residence requirement.

-6. The fact that a student is self-supporting or is supported wholly or in part by a Texas resident does not affect his classification as RESIDENT OF NON-RESIDENT.
+If custody is granted to some person other than a parent, the residence of that person shall control for so long as the minor actually makes his home with such person. - 3.
+The residence of a wife is that of her husband.° - 4.
+Individuals who have come from without the State of Texas and who are within the State primarily for educational purposes are classified NON-RESIDENT.
+Registration in an educational institution within 12 months after having arrived in the State is considered as evidence that the individual is in the State for educational purposes. - 5.
+The fact that an individual or family has bought property, established a business, paid taxes, voted, has become the legal ward of or has been adopted by a Texas resident does not affect the 12 months residence requirement. - 6.
+The fact that a student is self-supporting or is supported wholly or in part by a Texas resident does not affect his classification as RESIDENT OF NON-RESIDENT.

-7. Appointment as member of the teaching or research staff or the holding of a scholarship or assistantship does not affect the residence status of a student.

-8. If the parents of a RESIDENT student under 21 years of age move out of the

-^o Exception: A woman student of the College who is classified as a resident student and, while so classified, marries a non-resident student of the College will be permitted to continue to pay the resident fee for the two long sessions immediately following such marriage.
+Exception: A woman student of the College who is classified as a resident student and, while so classified, marries a non-resident student of the College will be permitted to continue to pay the resident fee until such time as she receives her undergraduate degree, provided there is not a break of longer than a semester in her education, and if her parents have been residents and tax payers of Texas for at least three years immediately prior to her marriage and continue to provide their daughter's tuition, fees, and other school expenses.